apache/cloudstack-docs-admin/source/administration.rst

    Download and install the Windows AIK

-   Note
-   ----

-   Windows AIK should not be installed on the Windows 2008 R2 VM you just created.
+   .. note:: Windows AIK should not be installed on the Windows 2008 R2 VM you just created.
 Windows AIK should not be part of the template you create.
 It is only used to create the sysprep answer file.